-At the end of the second year of the Ph.D.
+At the end of the second year (August 31st) of the Ph.D.
 Program, students are expected to have:

-- a) successfully completed all required course credits required for completion of their degree (75 credits beyond the MSW or 90 hours beyond their non-MSW master's degree and no incompletes); - b) received feedback from faculty supervisor of satisfactory work as GSSW Pre-Doctoral Fellowship(s), Graduate Teaching Assistantship(s), or Graduate Research Assistantship(s) (if awarded) as indicated on Student Development Plan; and, - c) Updated and finalized their Educational Plan - d) successfully completed and received approval on their comprehensive exam proposal by August 15th
+- a) successfully completed all course credits required for completion of their degree (75 credits beyond the MSW or 90 hours beyond their non-MSW master's degree and no incompletes); - b) received feedback from faculty supervisor of satisfactory work as GSSW Assistantship(s) (if awarded) as indicated on Student Development Plan; and, - c) Updated and finalized their Educational Plan - d) successfully completed and received approval on their comprehensive exam proposal.

 If any of the milestones are not completed by the end of the second year of the Ph.D. program, a written plan (including timeline) for addressing the deficiency must be submitted to the Associate Dean for Doctoral Education for approval.
-GSSW Pre-Doctoral Assistantships will not be awarded to students who have not completed their year two programmatic milestones by the end of the second academic year (see section on GSSW Pre-Doctoral Assistantships below).
+GSSW Pre-Dissertation Assistantships will not be awarded to students who have not completed their year two programmatic milestones by the end of the second academic year (see section on GSSW Pre-Dissertation Assistantships below).